Young's interference experiment: Young's work on wave theory

-While studying medicine at Göttingen in the 1790s, Young wrote a thesis on the physical and mathematical properties of sound and in 1800, he presented a paper to the Royal Society (written in 1799) where he argued that light was also a wave motion.
+In 1800, he presented a paper to the Royal Society (written in 1799) where he argued that light was also a wave motion.
 His idea was greeted with a certain amount of skepticism because it contradicted Newton's corpuscular theory.

 Nonetheless, he continued to develop his ideas.
 He believed that a wave model could much better explain many aspects of light propagation than the corpuscular model: